ktap/ktap/doc/tutorial.md

 >         field:pid_t next_pid;             <- arg6
 >         field:int next_prio;              <- arg7
 >
-> As shown, tracepoint event sched:sched_switch have 7 arguments, from arg1 to
+> As shown above, the tracepoint event `sched:sched_switch` takes 7 arguments, from `arg1` to
-> arg7.
+> `arg7`.
 >
-> Need to note that arg1 of syscall event is syscall number, not first argument
+> Note that `arg1` of the syscall event is the syscall number, not the first argument
-> of syscall function.
-Use arg2 as first argument of syscall function.
+> of the syscall function.
+Use `arg2` as the first argument of the syscall function.
 > For example:
 >
 >     SYSCALL_DEFINE3(read, unsigned int, fd, char __user *, buf, size_t, count)
 >                                         <arg2>             <arg3>       <arg4>
 >
-> This is similar with kprobe and uprobe, the arg1 of kprobe/uprobe event
+> This is similar to kprobe and uprobe, the `arg1` of kprobe/uprobe events
-> always is _probe_ip, not the first argument given by user, for example:
+>  is always `_probe_ip`, not the first argument given by the user, for example:
 >
 >     # ktap -e 'trace probe:/lib64/libc.so.6:malloc size=%di'
 >
 >     # cat /sys/kernel/debug/tracing/events/ktap_uprobes_3796/malloc/format
 >         field:unsigned long __probe_ip;   <- arg1
 >         field:u64 size;                   <- arg2

 ## Timer syntax

 **tick-Ns        { ACTION }**

 **tick-Nsec      { ACTION }**

 **tick-Nms       { ACTION }**

 **tick-Nmsec     { ACTION }**

 **tick-Nus       { ACTION }**

 **tick-Nusec     { ACTION }**

 **profile-Ns     { ACTION }**

 **profile-Nsec   { ACTION }**

 **profile-Nms    { ACTION }**

 **profile-Nmsec  { ACTION }**

 **profile-Nus    { ACTION }**

 **profile-Nusec  { ACTION }**

 architecture overview picture reference(pnp format)

 one-liners

 simple event tracing

 # Advanced tracing pattern

-Aggregation/Histogram
-thread local
-flame graph
+* Aggregations/histograms
+* Thread locals
+* Flame graphs

 # Overhead/Performance

-ktap have more fast boot time thant Systemtap(try the helloword script)
+* ktap has a much shorter startup time than systemtap (try the helloword script).
-ktap have little memory usage than Systemtap
+* ktap has a smaller memory footprint than systemtap
-and some scripts show that ktap have a little overhead than Systemtap (we choosed two scripts to compare, function profile, stack profile. this is not means all scripts in Systemtap have big overhead than ktap)
+* Some scripts show that ktap has a little lower overhead than systemtap (we chose two scripts to compare, function profile, stack profile. this is not means all scripts in Systemtap have big overhead than ktap)

 # FAQ

 **Q: Why use bytecode design?**

-A: Using bytecode would be a clean and lightweight solution, you don't need gcc toolchain to compile every scripts, all you need is a ktapvm kernel modules and userspace tool called ktap.
+A: Using bytecode would be a clean and lightweight solution, you do not need the gcc toolchain to compile every scripts; all you need is a ktapvm kernel module and the userspace tool called "ktap".
-   Since its language virtual machine design, it have great portability, suppose you are working at a multi-arch cluster, if you want to run a tracing script on each board, you won't need cross-compile tracing script onto all board, what you really need to do is use ktap tool to run script just in time.
+   Since its language's virtual machine design, it has a great portability.
+   Suppose you are working on a multi-arch cluster, if you want to run a tracing script on each board, you will not need cross-compile your tracing scripts for all the boards.
+You can just use the `ktap` tool to run scripts right away.

-   Bytecode based design also will make executing more safer, than native code generation.
+   The bytecode-based design also makes execution safer than the native code generation approach.

-   Reality already showing that SystemTap is not widely used in embedded Linux, caused by problem of SystemTap's architecture design choice, it's a natural design for Redhat and IBM, because Redhat/IBM is focusing on server area, not embedded area.
+   It is already oberved that SystemTap is not widely used in embedded Linux systems.
+   This is mainly caused by the problem of SystemTap's design decisions in its architecture design.
+It is a natural design for Redhat and IBM, because Redhat/IBM is focusing on the server area, not embedded area.

 **Q: What's the differences with SystemTap and Dtrace?**

-A: For SystemTap, the answer is already mentioned at above question, SystemTap use translator design, for trade-off on performance with usability, based on GCC, that's what ktap want to solve.
+A: For SystemTap, the answer is already mentioned at above question, SystemTap chooses the translator design, sacrificing usability for runtime performance.
+   The dependency on the GCC chain when running scripts is the problem that ktap wants to solve.

-   For Dtrace, one common design with Dtrace is also use bytecode, so basically Dtrace and ktap is on the same road.
-There have some projects aim to porting Dtrace from Solaris to Linux, but the process is still on the road, Dtrace is rooted in Solaris, and there have many huge differences between Solaris tracing infrastructure with Linux's.
+   Dtrace shares the same design decision of using bytecode, so basically Dtrace and ktap are more alike.
+There have been some projects aimed at porting Dtrace from Solaris to Linux, but these efforts are still under way and are relatively slow in progress.
+Dtrace has its root in Solaris, and there are many huge differences between Solaris tracing infrastructure and Linux's.

    Dtrace is based on D language, a language subset of C, it's a restricted language, like without for-looping, for safty use in production system.